keitaroinc/enabler/README.md

   ```
     enabler setup metallb --kube-context keitaro
   ```
+  There are 2 avaliable arguments for this command, which can be assigned as --version (working version of metallb) and --ip-addresspool (selected IP address range designated for metallb).
+You should keep in mind that the IP address range should always be from the kind network.
+If not assigned the default value for version is 4.6.0 and the value for the IP address pool is the range of the last 10 addresses from the kind network.

 - istio: install and setup istio on k8s
   If the command istio is executed with the argument monitoring-tools, i.e:
   ```